jcarpenter/joshcarpenter.ca/src/posts/rising-seas-how-much.md

 That was the conclusion of two 2014 reports. ^[[@jrnl-WidespreadRapidGrounding-14]] ^[[@np-ScientistsWarn-AP-ma14]] These six glaciers are essentially the cork in the wine bottle for the rest of the West Antarctic Ice Sheet.
 Researchers made the conclusion after observing the grounding line of the glaciers retreating over 19 years.
 Grounding lines are the “dividing line between land and water underneath the glacier.” ^[[@vid-UnstoppableAntarctic-14]]

+## Ice sheet collapse could dramatically accelerate

-### There are multiple hypothesized run away effects by which ice sheets could dramatically accelerate their collapse.
+There are multiple hypothesized run away effects by which ice sheets could dramatically accelerate their collapse:

-#### Marine ice sheet instability (MISI)
+### Marine ice sheet instability (MISI)

 ![Diagram of marine ice cliff instability. ^[[@wiki-MarineIceSheet]]](img/marine-ice-sheet-instability-diagram.png)

-First proposed in 1978 by glaciologist John Mercer. ^[[@jrnl-ModelHoloceneRetreat-78]]

-[Marine ice sheets](https://en.wikipedia.org/wiki/Marine_ice_sheet_instability) are ice sheets that are in the ocean, but grounded to the sea floor by their sheer mass.
+First proposed in 1978 by glaciologist John Mercer. ^[[@jrnl-ModelHoloceneRetreat-78]] [Marine ice sheets](https://en.wikipedia.org/wiki/Marine_ice_sheet_instability) are ice sheets that are in the ocean, but grounded to the sea floor by their sheer mass.
 They are stable in this configuration.
 If water gets beneath them, however, they float and break up through calving.

 If the ground below the marine ice sheets slopes downwards the further inland it goes (_reverse bed slope_), the grounding line accelerates as it moves forward.
 This is because the ice above is gets progressively thicker, and the thicker the ice is, the more vulnerable it is to floatation and calving.

+![Marine Ice Sheet instability hypothesis flow chart. ^[[@blog-Davies-MarineIce-14]]](img/marine-ice-sheet-instability-hypothesis.png)

 The trigger for this process is ice shelve breakup.
 Ice shelves float on the surface of the ocean, forming a buttress around the edge of the grounded ice mass.
 As the atmosphere and ocean warm, they accelerate the breakup of ice shelves, which  eventually advances the grounding line beneath the ice mass to the point where it is traveling down the slope of the bowl of the marine ice sheet.

 This process would hit West Antarctica hardest, as it has large marine ice sheets.

-![Marine Ice Sheet instability hypothesis flow chart. ^[[@blog-Davies-MarineIce-14]]](img/marine-ice-sheet-instability-hypothesis.png)

-#### Marine ice cliff instability (MICI)
+### Marine ice cliff instability (MICI)

 This is a newer hypothesis, and still being debated.
 The idea is intuitive: ice cliffs higher than 90 meters collapse due to the physics of ice.
 The collapse process will accelerate if the ice mass gets thicker the further back it goes (as most do), as the ice collapsing at the edge of the mass reveals ever-higher, faster-collapsing ice behind.

-## Other cascade effects
+## Other cascade effects are possible

 ### Albedo effect

 > Albedo (al-bee-doh) is a measure of how much light that hits a surface is reflected without being absorbed.
 Something that appears white reflects most of the light that hits it (high albedo), while something that appears dark absorbs most of the light (low albedo). ^[[@web-Albedo-NCCO]]

 As white ice melts, it reveals darker ocean and land below.
 These surfaces absorb  more of the sun’s light as warmth.
-It has been estimated this could mean a warming “…equivalent to 25 years of global carbon emissions.” ^[[@book-UninhabitEarth, p.67]]

-Forest fires could also contribute to the albedo effect, by depositing black soot on ice sheets.
+It has been estimated this could mean a warming “…equivalent to 25 years of global carbon emissions.” ^[[@book-UninhabitEarth, p.67]] Forest fires could also contribute to the albedo effect, by depositing black soot on ice sheets.

 ### Methane release from melting permafrost